1BobC/carpetP/README.md

 "Move on to data structures, The Guardian Pattern - when I find the exercise files!
 See file dow.py Back to dritte.py for Ch 9 Dictionaries"
 "Ch 9 Dictionaries, Comparing Lists and Dictionaries, comparing, creating, Counting for histograms, Counting words in text" "Summary Ch9 Dictionaries, what is a collection?, hashing and lack of order, lists v dictionaries, writing dictionary loops, dictonary constants, sneek-peek tuples, the most common word, sorting dictionaries, using the get() method."
+"See funfte file for attempts on THE PATTERN"